Cozy Peach Kitchen

 • Versatile: Can be made as-is or adjusted to use fresh herbs, your favorite spices, or just salt and pepper.

-• Super easy: Just slice the potatoes, boil them, toss with oil & seasonings and roast!
+• Super easy: Just slice the potatoes, parboil them, toss with oil & seasonings and roast!

-• Potatoes: I use Russet potatoes, but any kind works for this method.
+• Potatoes: I use Russet potatoes, but any variety of potatoes works for this method.
 You can remove the skins or keep them on.
-I like to keep them on for extra texture.
+The potato skins become extra crispy when roasted, so I like to keep them on.

-• Oil helps the potatoes become golden and crispy.
-Choose a neutral oil like canola, vegetable or peanut.
+• Oil: This and high heat combine to make ultra-crispy potatoes.
+Choose a neutral oil like canola, vegetable, or peanut oil.
 Olive oil will work but I recommend cooking at 425F because it has a lower smoke point.

-• Seasonings like paprika, dry thyme, fresh garlic, salt and pepper are used to give a light herby flavor to the breakfast potatoes.
-You can use 1 and ½ teaspoons fresh thyme in place of dry and ½ teaspoon dry garlic powder instead of fresh cloves.
+• Seasonings like paprika, dry thyme, fresh garlic, salt, and pepper are used to give a light herby flavor to the breakfast potatoes.
+You can use 1 ½ teaspoons fresh thyme in place of dry and ½ teaspoon dry garlic powder instead of fresh cloves.

 This method for oven-roasted breakfast potatoes works with most kinds of potatoes.
 That being said, I have preferences: